thegrumpys/odop/docs/Help/DesignTypes/e_spring.md

             by the user; allowable stresses are calculated.
             3 indicates allowable stresses are supplied directly by the user.
-            Refer to documentation section on MATERIALS.
+            Refer to documentation section on Materials.

     Life_Category    -  This value reflects the user's input about shot peening and required cycle life.
 It is related